Types of Copywriting Specialties Companies

 Direct-response copywriting is a type of copywriting that aims to get an immediate, measurable response from the reader.

 As the name suggests, this type of copywriting is typically very direct.
-It will clearly be a promotional piece of writing that directly asks you to take action right now, such as buy the company’s product or service or sign up for a free newsletter.
+It will clearly be a promotional piece of writing that directly asks you to take action right now, such as buy the company’s product or service or sign up for an informative webinar presentation.

-This is opposed to what’s known as “image advertising” or “brand advertising,” such as glossy magazine ads, that only inform or remind potential customers of a brand or product.
+This is opposed to what’s known as “image advertising” or “brand advertising,” such as glossy magazine ads or billboards that only inform or remind potential customers of a brand or product.
+It’s also different from content writing, which tends to be more helpful in nature and leading a prospect to a next step to learn more (vs. buy now).

 Another key component of direct-response marketing is that it’s measurable.
 Whether it’s an online or print campaign, the results of that campaign can be easily tracked.

-Because a direct-response campaign asks for immediate action, a company will be able to know how effective the campaign is by tracking how many responses they get.
+Because a direct-response campaign asks for immediate action, a company will know how effective the campaign is by tracking how many responses they get.
 This is also known as the response rate.

 That’s what makes direct-response advertising so valuable.
 Companies can see how well their marketing materials are working, and they can adjust them accordingly.

-This also creates an enormous demand for copywriters who can write persuasive copy that moves readers to take action.
+This also creates an enormous demand for copywriters who can write persuasive copy that moves readers to make a direct, immediate purchase or become a qualified, ready-to-buy sales lead.
 And companies will know if your copy is working because they can track the results.

 One common type of direct-response marketing is long-form sales copy, either in print or online.